EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-sets frac_vegetation as a constant
+Sets vegetation fraction as a constant value.

 **Parameters**
 - **Fields**